 of the storm in the land we

-claim is ours, too.
+is ours, too.
 Faces keening towards

 the full force of winds